-AIC appreciates the opportunity to comment on the revision of recreational use designations and criteria and looks forward to working with our state and other partners in these efforts.
+AIC urges DEQ and the Idaho Water Quality Board to revise the published rule language to be consistent with these comments.
+AIC appreciates the opportunity to comment on the revision of recreational use designations and criteria and looks forward to working with our State and other partners in these efforts.
 Should you have questions concerning our attached comments, please feel free to contact me.